Phauthentic/event-sourcing/docs/Architecture.md

 Other libraries may provide more features, but this library aims to provide a solid but **simple** foundation for building event sourced applications.
 Usually you should start small and then grow.
 We believe that this library here is perfect to get quickly started but is offering enough extension points to deal with more evolving complex scenarios as well.

-> Elon Musk: Delete any part or process you can.
+> *Delete any part or process you can.
 You may have to add them back later.
-In fact, if you do not end up adding back at least 10 percent of them, then you didn't delete enough.
+In fact, if you do not end up adding back at least 10 percent of them, then you didn't delete enough.*
+> -- Elon Musk

 ![Simplicity vs Complexity](images/raptor-v1-vs-v2.jpg)